 Boyd K. Packer, in his much-discussed talk given in yesterday morning's session of General Conference (I don't even know where to begin with his comparison of mixed-sex marriage and the law of gravity, so I just try to shrug it off), taught that any persuasion to enter into any relationship that is not in harmony with the principles of the gospel must be wrong.
 This probably seems like a no-brainer to most LDS faithful.
 It's based, of course, on certain beliefs about the roles of procreation, parenting, and genitally-defined sex of the partners in relationships, along with relatively inflexibly defined gender roles, often affirmed in flippant disregard for scholarly perceptions of evolving (read "tossed to and fro") social and cultural factors.
 But that was only incidental to my more emotional reaction when I listened to portions of it yesterday.

 Maybe because I woke up in an inexplicable funk, mourning a lost relationship a bit more keenly than I have in most of a week, I thought of [him] and his new path in life since he called it off with me.
-I wondered if he now accepted this idea that his same-sex attraction was "wrong" and artificial.
-My reaction was further exacerbated when President Packer explained Lot's wife's mistake, imploring, "Don't look back."
+I wondered if he now accepted this idea that his same-sex attractions were "wrong" and artificial.
+My reaction was further exacerbated when President Packer explained Lot's wife's mistake and implored, "Don't look back."
 He advised those turning from unclean acts to "delete from the mind any unworthy thought that tries to take root."
-I couldn't help but wonder, "Am I now an 'unclean act' to [him]?
-Is our relationship a memory he now believes he is to forget as a 'wrong persuasion', and appreciation for it in any way an 'unworthy thought'?"
-These may seem like weird insecurities, but I think they're a natural part of coming out of that relationship.
-Even if he doesn't see it that way, I can't help but feel like I'm now a part of a larger war, lumped by those who subscribe to certain beliefs into the masses of the ungodly tools of Satan who are tempting precious sons of God away from their true, celestial destiny.
+I couldn't help but wonder, "Is our relationship now an 'unclean act' to [him]?
+Is any form of appreciation for what we had or what we were a memory he now believes he is to forget as a 'wrong persuasion'?
+Am I an 'unworthy thought' to be 'deleted from the mind'?"
+These may seem like overwrought insecurities, but I think they're a natural part of coming out of that relationship.
+Even if he doesn't see "us" as a mere mistake to forget, I can't help but feel like I'm being lumped--by those who subscribe to the belief that they're fighting a larger war--into Satan's toolbox of temptation meant to lead away precious sons of God from Celestial destiny.